 Last week I re-activated my old advertisement system on one of our company high traffic sites.
-And after one day I understood that number of views and clicks are not normal, I mean they were 10 times higher than I expected.
+And after one day I understood that the number of views and clicks are not reasonable, I mean they were ten times higher than I expected.

-There were two solution to solving the problem:
+There were two solutions to solving the problem:

 1. Blocking search engines traffic and preventing their robots and crawlers to indexing my site, an expert knows this action means suicide !!!

 2. Detecting search engines page views and omitting them from my statistics.

 There is no wonder that I chose the second way, I created a dictionary and added all known search engines HTTP headers to it.
 When a visitor (robot or human) was visiting a page, a script was checking the dictionary to detect it should be counted or not.